What are the best characters in Genshin Impact?

 Coming Soon Characters in Genshin Impact

 Like any gacha game, Genshin Impact will continually release new characters to keep things fresh.
-While some characters were revealed during the closed beta tests who have yet to be released, others have been teased on Twitter or in the official manga.
+While some characters were revealed during the closed beta tests, which have yet to be released, others have been teased on Twitter or in the official manga.
 The following are all the characters we expect to see soon, as well as what we know about them:

 |Element